Updated Dec 2015

 13:8 And it grieved me sore: therefore I cast forth all the household stuff [belonging] to Tobiah out of the chamber.
 13:9 Then I commanded, and they cleansed the chambers: and thither brought I again the vessels of the house of God, with the meat offering and the frankincense.

-The Levites were the workers, much like the deacons and unpaid elders of today; who if they are faithful to God, are worthy of support for their services; are certainly worthy of much honour, support and sincere respect.
+The Levites were the workers, much like the deacons and unpaid elders of today; who if they are faithful to God, are worthy of support for their services; and those faithful to God are certainly worthy of much honour, support and sincere respect.

-13:10 And I perceived that the portions of the Levites had not been given them: for the Levites and the singers, that did the work, were fled every one to [having left off the work of God to till his field to grow food] his field.
+13:10 And I perceived that the portions of the Levites had not been given them: for the Levites and the singers, that did the work, were fled every one to [having left off the work of God needing to grow food to eat and live] his field.

 Today the faithful workers of God are forsaken by many, because most of the elders seek after their own ways and exalt themselves between God and the brethren; leading them into idolatry.